tencentyun/intlcloud-documents/yehe_doc/计算和容器/轻量应用服务器/操作指南/登录 Linux 实例/使用 WebShell 方式登录 Linux 实例_intl_en.md

 :::
 ::: Viewing instance monitoring data[](id:monitoringData)

-You can view the instance monitoring data in real time on the WebShell UI as instructed below.
+You can view the instance monitoring data in real time on the OrcaTerm UI as instructed below.
 Currently, the data is refreshed once every 10 seconds.

-1. Log in to the instance as instructed in [Logging in to Linux Instance via WebShell](https://intl.cloud.tencent.com/document/product/1103/41523).
+1. Log in to the instance as instructed in [Logging in to Linux Instance via OrcaTerm](https://intl.cloud.tencent.com/document/product/1103/41523).
-2. At the bottom of the WebShell UI, view the instance monitoring data.
+2. At the bottom of the OrcaTerm UI, view the instance monitoring data.

 :::
 ::: Changing the username[](id:modifyUsername)

-You can specify the user to log in via WebShell as instructed below:
+You can specify the user to log in via OrcaTerm as instructed below:

-1. Log in to the instance as instructed in [Logging in to Linux Instance via WebShell](https://intl.cloud.tencent.com/document/product/1103/41523).
+1. Log in to the instance as instructed in [Logging in to Linux Instance via OrcaTerm](https://intl.cloud.tencent.com/document/product/1103/41523).
 2. In the **Log in** pop-up window, the default username is `lighthouse`, which can be changed as needed.

 3. Then click **Log in**